Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Renormalized volume for pointed manifolds

 \section{Renormalized volume for pointed manifolds}

 In the next section, we will define the adapted renormalized volume.
-In particular, we will show that this admits limit when approaching points on the boundary of the Weil-Petersson completion of the Teichm\"uller space (see Section \ref{boundarywpclosure}) corresponding to compressible multicurves.
+In particular, we will show that this admits limit when approaching points on the boundary of the Weil-Petersson completion of the Teichm\"uller space (see Section \ref{boundarywpclosure}) in the strata corresponding to compressible multicurves.
 Additionally, we aim to provide a geometric interpretation of the limit quantity in such a way that the adapted renormalized volume extends continuously to such boundary points.
-The limit in the Gromov-Hausdorff convergence (see Section \ref{Geomconv}) of a sequence of convex co-compact hyperbolic $3$-manifolds given by the pinching of a compressible multicurve is a finite union of new \textit{pointed convex co-compact manifolds}, that is, a disjoint union of pairs $(M_i, P_i)$, where $M_i$ is convex co-compact and $P_i\subseteq \partial_{\infty}M_i$ is a finite set of points (see \cite[Appendix $A.10$]{averages}).
+The Gromov-Hausdorff limit (see Section \ref{Geomconv}) of a sequence of convex co-compact hyperbolic $3$-manifolds obtained by pinching a compressible multicurve is a finite union of new \textit{pointed convex co-compact manifolds}, that is, a disjoint union of pairs $(M_i, P_i)$, where $M_i$ is convex co-compact and $P_i\subseteq \partial_{\infty}M_i$ is a finite set of points (see \cite[Appendix $A.10$]{averages}).
 The goal of this section is then to define the renormalized volume for these objects.
 The key idea in constructing this extension is to consider the Epstein surface associated to the unique hyperbolic metric conformal to $\partial_{\infty}M_i$ with a cusp singularity at each $p_i\in P_i$.
 We begin by analyzing the case where $P_i$ has cardinality one, and then observe that the definition naturally extends to the general case.